QuinnyPig/conflicts/README.md

 Note that after this merge, grocery-list.txt still contains the line "- Bacon" from the left branch.

+# Move-move conflict

+Move-move conflicts are a second kind of tree conflict.
+In this case, both branches make changes to the structure of the project in conflicting ways.
+The `move-move/left` branch renames "groceries.txt" to "shopping.txt", while the `move-move/right` branch renames "groceries.txt" to "grocery-list.txt".
+When you merge them, Git does something interesting:

+    $ git checkout master
+    $ git merge move-move/left
+    Fast-forward
+     groceries.txt => shopping.txt |    0
+     1 files changed, 0 insertions(+), 0 deletions(-)
+     rename groceries.txt => shopping.txt (100%)
+    $ git merge move-move/right
+    error: refusing to lose untracked file at 'grocery-list.txt'
+    error: refusing to lose untracked file at 'grocery-list.txt' CONFLICT (rename/rename): Rename "groceries.txt"->"shopping.txt" in branch "HEAD" rename "groceries.txt"->"grocery-list.txt" in "move-move/right"
+    CONFLICT (rename/rename): Rename "groceries.txt"->"shopping.txt" in branch "HEAD" rename "groceries.txt"->"grocery-list.txt" in "move-move/right"
+    Automatic merge failed; fix conflicts and then commit the result.

+    $ git status
+    # On branch t
+    # Unmerged paths:
+    #   (use "git add/rm <file>..." as appropriate to mark resolution)
+    #
+    #	both deleted:       groceries.txt
+    #	added by them:      grocery-list.txt
+    #	added by us:        shopping.txt
+    #
+    no changes added to commit (use "git add" and/or "git commit -a")

+Unlike the edit-conflict case, there are no conflict markers in the individual files.
+You'll need to decide which of the two result files to keep, `git add` that one, and `git rm` the other one (or opt to keep both using `git add`) before you can `git commit` the merge.

 # A note about branch stability

 To keep the history of this repository simple and easy-to-follow, I regularly